brunoagrodev/itsmewt/README.md

 - :airplane: I study as much as I can, because someday I can live in Europe and work my way into a enterprise of development.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :books: I speak Portuguese fluently, as well as intermediary English.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :globe_with_meridians: For my hobbies, I enjoy playing games, practicing English with people across the world, and I like to study.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-bruno-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/bruno-br-435aba239/)